mcteamster/white/README.md

 - Making Weird Noises

 ### What's New
-Some meta-actions which were previously bound by the technical limitations of the game are now in Version `2.x` with features like:
+Some meta-actions which were previously bound by the technical limitations of the game are now in version `2.x` with features like:
 - Hand: Picking Up and Discarding
 - Table: Placing cards in front of you (e.g. for long-lived/dormant/persistent actions/buffs/debuffs)
 - Card creation on demand: Blanks no longer show up randomly.
 New cards go into your hand.

 Other quality of life improvements include:
 - The Deck draws without replacement (can be reshuffled)
+- Improved RNG: card popularity no longer affects chance of appearance
 - Browse the main Pile's history (and general browsing UI)
 - A separate Discard Pile (hidden from view)
 - Card ownership: and the ability to transfer between locations